BigSip/Obsidian/Car.md

 - Bill for $32
 - Can submit through app with pictures

-* My records are merged with Mom's at Lightfoot Hyundai
+My records are merged with Mom's at Lightfoot Hyundai
 	* They're retarded

+Service claims I may be liable for damage since recall was not done
-*
+* But if